 - If at all possible, it is a good idea to accompany your TN sufferer to all medical appointments.
 This is extremely important if they are in pain as they may be unable to communicate coherently and if they are taking large doses of medication this may well affect their memory and thought process during discussion with the medic.

 - Before appointments, encourage the use of keeping a pain diary for at least a month noting when the pain occurs, how long it lasts and what triggers it, etc. It may be useful for the carer to keep an eye on this to ensure correct record keeping.
 This helps enormously to give accurate information to the health professional.

 - As well as the above, having written notes on the patient’s TN medical history including key dates, medications taken and any surgical interventions is all invaluable information to have with you.

 - In an emergency, and if the pain is totally unbearable it is sometimes possible to get immediate (but temporary) relief from a ‘nerve block’.
 This can be administered by a dentist, or a dental anesthetist at your local A&E department.

 Please look after yourself

-As you try to balance work, family, and caregiving, your own physical and emotional health can be affected over time.
-Remember that your health is important not only for your own quality of life but it will affect the person who you care for.
-It is essential that you set aside some time for yourself – that is not a luxury!
+- As you try to balance work, family and caregiving, your own physical and emotional health can be affected over time.
+Remember that your health is important not only for your own quality of life but also that of the person you care for.
+It is essential that you set aside some time for yourself.
+This is not a luxury!